travelster/DBGallery/beyond-basics/public-upload.md

   </figcaption>
 </figure>

-If the link is opened on a mobile device it will appear somewhat differently but has the same functionality.
+Mobile Devices: If the link is opened on a mobile device it will appear somewhat differently but has the same functionality.

 ## Finding public uploads in Share Management
 The <a href="https://docs.dbgallery.com/sharing#4-share-management">Share Management</a> page is an important resource for managing public upload links.
 This is the same Share Management page used for sharing images.
 The indicator to distinguish between image shares and public upload links is the far left column: Share Type.
 Hover the mouse pointer over the folder icon in that column to see exactly which folder was configured for the upload.